martincleto/cordova-polymer-boilerplate/README.md

 `$ cordova run <platform>`

 ## How it works
-This boilerplate uses a "before_build" hook to launch a [script](hooks/appBeforeBuild.js) which runs your Polymer App build to be subsequently handled by Cordova.
+This boilerplate uses a "before_prepare" hook which launchs a [script](hooks/appBeforePrepare.js) which runs your Polymer App build to be subsequently handled by Cordova, and creates a symlink from Cordova source directory (www) to the specified Polymer app build folder.

 Learn more about [Cordova hooks](https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/index.html).